Blog / EOS implementation / Cascading messages: how and when to share communications

 However common it is to communicate this way, we believe it’s a mistake.
 If there’s something worth sharing, it’s worth ensuring that the message gets across clearly, and doesn’t slip through someone’s overcrowded inbox.
 There are a few good ways to cascade messages.

-When we go over the Headlines during the meeting, we make sure everyone understands the message, and decide whether we should send the headlines to any other teams.
-When a Headline is sent to another team, that means they go over and clarify it during their meeting.
+When we go over the Headlines during the meeting, we make sure everyone understands it, and decide whether we should send the Headlines to any other teams.
+When a Headline is sent to another team, that means it’s automatically added to the Headline section of their agenda to clarify during their meeting.

-We like cascading messages from leadership meetings to the relevant teams because when people have live discussion and acknowledgement of a message, in addition to the documentation of the cascading message being a part of the meeting agenda, it is much harder for anything to slip through the cracks.
+We like cascading Headlines from leadership meetings to the relevant teams because people have live discussion and acknowledgement of a message.
+There’s also documentation of the cascading Headline as a part of the meeting agenda, so it is much harder for anything to slip through the cracks.
+When you consider sharing information via cascading headlines vs shooting out a mass email, the advantages in cascading headlines are clear!

 Cascading messages in a 1:1 meeting

-If the Headline only pertains to a couple people, and it doesn’t benefit the team as a whole to communicate it, then it’s a good idea to include it in the 1:1 meeting a manager should be having with their direct report weekly.
-You can also cascade messages that have already been communicated in a person’s team meeting into their 1:1 meeting as a discussion topic if they have a unique relationship to the information.
+f the message only pertains to a couple people, and it doesn’t benefit the team as a whole to communicate it, then it’s a good idea to include it in the 1:1 meeting a manager should be having with their direct report weekly.
+The manager can add it to their 1:1 agenda and consider their To Do completed.

 It’s easy and intuitive to cascade messages in Strety